Beluguy/Personal-website/content/Projects/Home Server/index.md

 The building process is very similar to a regular desktop PC.
 Below is some pictures I took when I was building it:

-I first installed as much as I can on the the motherboard:
+I first installed as much as I can on the motherboard:
 ![](images/mobo.jpg)

 Then, I installed the PSU into the case, and put the motherboard in: